OrenSayag/life-stats/apps/docs/docs/Backend/Modules/Day/Service.md

 ### getDayDataByDate

-Gets forms and money transactions for the day.
+Gets forms, money transactions and notes for the day.

 #### Params